-Hi Judy, I’m so glad you a) tried it, and b) liked it!
+Hi Judi, I’m so glad you a) tried it, and b) liked it!

 Whoops – meant to ask too.
 I assume that I was supposed to take off the stem and hard top to the tomatillos before I blended them up.
 And do you throw the burnt skins in too, or scrape off the flesh from them before throwing them out?

 Remove the husks and the stems.
 I don’t know what you mean by “hard top”.
 What’s left should look like a small green tomato.
 Roast them, and then put them in whole to the blender, browned bits as well.

 Wow!
 A total hit on Saturday night.
 I used 1 serrano pepper and that was plenty hot for us (and we like things spicy).
 Really made enough for 4 too, with nothing left.
 Delicious, different and easy – thanks!